pulkitkd/pulkitkd.github.io/_projects/4_project.md

 We further developed these studies on the stable and unstable oscillations of liquid columns to establish an intricate picture of instabilities in a liquid column.
 We then compare the role of surface tension in liquid jets to that of gravity in stellar gas clouds and find susprisingly similar results.

-The results were published in the Journal of Fluid Mechanics.
-You can view the ArXiV article here.

 <p>
-    The results were published in the Journal of Fluid Mechanics. <a href="https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/linear-stability-of-a-rotating-liquid-column-revisited/C6AFE765CD29DA3EF355E38A759EE74C" target="_blank">(link))</a>.
+    The results were published in the Journal of Fluid Mechanics. <a href="https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/linear-stability-of-a-rotating-liquid-column-revisited/C6AFE765CD29DA3EF355E38A759EE74C" target="_blank">(link)</a>.
     You can <a href="https://arxiv.org/pdf/2107.06498" target="_blank">view the ArXiV article here</a>.
 </p>